 MOD UZB/138/1

-5.314 Additional allocation: in Austria, Italy, Moldova, Uzbekistan, Kyrgyzstan and the United Kingdom, the band 790-862 MHz is also allocated to the land mobile service on a secondary basis.
-(WRC-12)
+5.314 Additional allocation: in Austria, Italy, Moldova, Kyrgyzstan and the United Kingdom, the band 790-862 MHz is also allocated to the land mobile service on a secondary basis.
+(WRC-15)

 Reasons: The reference to Uzbekistan is no longer necessary in this footnote, in connection with coming into effect the allocation to the mobile, except aeronautical mobile, service on a primary basis in the frequency band 790-862 MHz in Region 1, under footnote 5.316В.